zhongxiang117/zhongxiang117.github.io/System/Linux/ubuntu-desktop.md

 Categories=Development;
 ```

-we modify its `Exec` entry to point to another `.desktop` file, and use it call the original executor.
+we modify its `Exec` entry to point to another `executable` file, and use it call the original executor.

 ```
 # note: case-sensitive